-In real life, we need a network that has both stability and chaos like water.
+We need a network that has both stability and chaos like water in real life.

-The author says that you grow smart faster when you're connected to a network of wise people.
+The author says that you grow smart faster when connected to a network of wise people.

 A water-like medium allows an idea to explore the adjacent possible.

 Key idea #3: Hunches develop slowly with time